-Want to know the best ways to approach physical therapy for stroke patients at home?
-You’re in the right place.
+What are the best methods to approach physical therapy for stroke patients at home?
+You’re about to find out.

-First, we’ll start by listing the top 5 stroke recovery treatment options you can do at home.
+First, let’s discuss the top 5 stroke recovery treatment options you can do at home.
+These methods focus specifically on mobility.

 Unlike traditional exercise, which focuses on strengthening your muscles, stroke recovery exercise strengthens your brain.

-That’s because rehabilitation exercise focuses on high repetition to activate neuroplasticity and rewire your brain to control your movement better.
+That’s because rehabilitation exercise focuses on high repetition to activate neuroplasticity.
+This helps rewire the brain and improve your control over movement.

-Repetition of therapeutic exercise movements is the single best way to continue to improving movement after stroke.
+Repetition of therapeutic exercise is the single best way to continue to improving movement after stroke.

-Mirror therapy is a great form of fine motor therapy that involves using a tabletop mirror to cover your affected arm with the reflection of your good arm while you perform tabletop rehab exercises.
+This method of physical therapy for stroke patients involves using a tabletop mirror to cover your affected arm with the reflection of your good arm.
+Then, you perform tabletop hand therapy exercises while looking at the reflection.

 Although you logically know that you’re only moving one hand, your brain thinks that you’re moving both hands.
 This helps activate neuroplasticity and improve your fine motor skills.